History of software

 Software is a set of programmed instructions stored in the memory of stored-program digital computers for execution by the processor.
-Software is a recent development in human history, and it is fundamental to the Information Age.
+Software is a recent development in human history and is fundamental to the Information Age.

-Ada Lovelace's programs for Charles Babbage's Analytical Engine in the 19th century is often considered the founder of the discipline, though the mathematician's efforts remained theoretical only, as the technology of Lovelace and Babbage's day proved insufficient to build his computer.
+Ada Lovelace's programs for Charles Babbage's analytical engine in the 19th century are often considered the founder of the discipline.
+However, the mathematician's efforts remained theoretical only, as the technology of Lovelace and Babbage's day proved insufficient to build his computer.
 Alan Turing is credited with being the first person to come up with a theory for software in 1935, which led to the two academic fields of computer science and software engineering.